 Rio de Janeiro in Brazil is a must-visit place in the country and one of the famous tourist destinations in the city is none other than the Christ the Redeemer statue. | Photo from Pexels

-The second country on our list where Philippine passport holders can enter visa-free is Brazil.
+The second country on our list where Philippine passport holders can travel visa-free is Brazil.
 Just like in Barbados, Filipinos can enter and stay in Brazil for 90 days without applying for a visa.
 A true bucket-list destination, it’s a win for Filipinos to travel to Brazil.
 Though the round trip ticket fare may almost cost you a new luxury condo, it’s still going to be a bang for your buck.

 The 38-meter tall Christ the Redeemer statue erected on the top of Mount Corcovado and the two famed beaches Ipanema and Copacobana, all found in Rio.
 Seems to be a bang for your buck to plan a trip to this seaside city.